bmc/avsl/index.md

 ### Installing for Maven

-If you're using [Maven][], you can simply tell Maven to get AVSL from the [Scala Tools Maven repository][].
-The relevant pieces of information are:
+If you're using [Maven][], just give it the artifact, and Maven will do the rest:

 * Group ID: `clapper.org`
 * Artifact ID: `avsl_2.9.1`